 - From Metro Manila, you can book an overnight bus headed to Baguio City.
-The trip only lasts for 4 to 5 hours (depending on season and traffic).
+The trip lasts only 4 to 5 hours (depending on season and traffic).

-- When you arrived in Baguio City, rent a taxi going to the Terminal of Kabayan (Near the Old Slaughterhouse)
+- When you arrive in Baguio City, rent a taxi going to the Terminal of Kabayan (Near the Old Slaughterhouse)

 - Take a bus or van to Kabayan and tell the driver to drop you off at the DENR office.
-Use the Google Map tip below so you could still arrive at the DENR office even if the driver forgets your request.
+Use the Google Map tip below so you can still arrive at the DENR office even if the driver forgets your request.

 - At the DENR office, sign up your details for safety purposes and complete your payments and requirements.

 - You will be required to attend an orientation about hiking in Mount Pulag.